Delhi Cantonment: Transport

 Delhi Cantonment is connected by road, railway and air.
 Indira Gandhi International Airport is about 5 kilometres from Delhi Cantonment.
-Its nearest metro stations are Delhi Cantonment, Sadar Bazaar Cantonment and Shankar Vihar metro station.
+Its nearest metro stations are Delhi Cantt on the Pink Line, Sadar Bazaar Cantt and Shankar Vihar on the Magenta Line and Dhaula Kuan on the Airport Express.
 Delhi Cantonment has a railway station.
-Almost all the trains plying from Delhi towards Rajasthan or Gujarat stop here.
+Almost all the trains plying from Delhi towards Rajasthan or Gujarat have either a stop here or originates from this station itself.